Carlos Contreras (baseball): Saraperos de Saltillo

 On April 9, 2024, Contreras signed with the Saraperos de Saltillo of the Mexican League.
 He made only one appearance for Saltillo, logging a scoreless inning with one strikeout.

 Rieleros de Aguascalientes

 On April 26, 2024, Contreras was traded to the Rieleros de Aguascalientes of the Mexican League.
 In six appearances, he posted an inflated 15.43 ERA, giving up 8 earned runs in 4 2/3 innings.
 Contreras was released by the Rieleros on May 27.

-Senadores de Caracas
+Tecolotes de los Dos Laredos

-In 2025, Contreras signed with the Senadores de Caracas of the Venezuelan Major League.
+On July 17, 2026, Contreras signed with the Tecolotes de los Dos Laredos of the Mexican League.